Bio

 Niemann completed his bachelor’s degree in physical education from Iowa State in 1983 and received his master’s degree in educational administration from Western Washington in 1989.
 He played linebacker at Iowa State from 1979-82 after earning all-state honors as a prep at Avo-Ha Community High School in Avoca, Iowa.

 Jay and his wife, Lou Ann, have two sons, Ben and Nick.
 Both Ben and Nick were involved in the Iowa football program.
-Ben was a letterman from 2014-17 and was a key defensive contributor for the Kansas City Chiefs for four seasons before playing for Arizona in 2022 and signing with Tennessee prior to the 2023 season.
+Ben was a letterman from 2014-17 and was a key defensive contributor for the Kansas City Chiefs for four seasons before playing for Arizona in 2022 and Denver in 2023.
 The Chiefs won the Super Bowl following the 2019 season and returned to the Super Bowl in 2020.
 Nick completed his senior season as a Hawkeye linebacker in 2020.
-Nick was selected by the Los Angeles Chargers in the sixth round of the 2021 NFL Draft and has been with the Chargers for two seasons.
+Nick was selected by the Los Angeles Chargers in the sixth round of the 2021 NFL Draft and has been with the Chargers for three seasons.

 Niemann’s Coaching Career